qwertyno/Ambienter/README.md

 ## Current version 0.1.0

 First version released 2017-01-30 (see [changelog](/changelog.md)).
-This version does the work, but is lacking in sofistication and error handling.
+This version does the work, but is lacking in sofistication and graceful error handling.

 ## Functionality